Andrew Farmer (American football): Los Angeles Chargers

 Farmer signed as an undrafted free agent with the Los Angeles Chargers.
 He was waived following final roster cuts on August 29, 2023 and subsequently signed to the practice squad.
 He made his NFL debut in Week 4 against the Las Vegas Raiders.
 On November 22, Farmer was signed to the active roster following an injury to Joey Bosa.

 On August 27, 2024, Farmer was waived by the Chargers and re-signed to the practice squad, but released a few days later.

 Denver Broncos

 On September 17, 2024, Farmer was signed to the Denver Broncos' practice squad.
 He signed a reserve/future contract with Denver on January 13, 2025.
 On August 25, Farmer was waived by the Broncos.

 San Francisco 49ers

 On November 5, 2025, Farmer signed with the San Francisco 49ers' practice squad.
+On January 20, 2026, he signed a reserve/futures contract with San Francisco.
+On July 29, Farmer was waived by the 49ers with an injury designation and reverted to injured reserve the following day.